stratux/stratux-setup/README.md

 Q: What version of stratux does the setup script download and install?

-A: The setup script checks out and builds the latest version of the stratux code from the official stratux repository.
+A: The setup script checks out and builds the latest version of the stratux code from the official stratux git repository.

 Note, you can check out and install any version of the stratux source code by opening a command line prompt in /root/stratux, issuing a "git checkout some-rev" command, where some-rev can be either a sha1 hash or tag, and running "make all" then "make install" and reboot.
+To see what revisions are available for checkout issue a "git branch" command.

 Q: Why use a setup script to manually install stratux as opposed to using the official image?